-Trivandrum to Mysore distance is approximately 674Kms by road.
-1 different operators provide bus service from Trivandrum to Mysore with 1 daily buses.
-Major operators who operate buses from Trivandrum to Mysore are Kallada Travels (Suresh Kallada) having the maximum number of services.
-Trivandrum to Mysore bus timings vary with different operator, it takes around 13hrs 45min to 13hrs 45min to complete this journey depending on the operator, type of bus and traffic conditions.
+The Distance between Trivandrum to Mysore is 0Kms by road.
+0 different operators provide bus service from Trivandrum to Mysore with 0 daily buses.
+Kallada Travels are the major operators of Trivandrum to Mysore route.
+On Average, Trivandrum to Mysore travel time is and can go up to depending on the type of bus, operator and traffic conditions.
 The first bus takes off around and last bus at .
-Trivandrum to Mysore bus fare being Rs.1400 and the highest being Rs.1400 depending on the type of bus.
+Trivandrum to Mysore bus fare ranges from Rs.0 to Rs.0 depending on the type of bus.

 Travelling from Trivandrum to Mysore can be comfortable and easy as there are many types of buses available for travellers.
-Different type of buses are available in this route like Volvo A/C Multi-Axle Semisleeper.
+Different type of buses are available in this route like .
 Now that redbus has tied up with many operators, booking tickets from Trivandrum to Mysore has become very easy.

 Mysore, the erstwhile capital of the Wodeyar dynasty, is located in the state of Karnataka.
 Situated at the base of the Chamundi hills, Mysore is a popular tourist destination and a weekend getaway particularly for the visitors from Kerala and Tamil Nadu.
 Mysore Palace, one of the major tourist attractions in Mysore, is known for its exquisite craftsmanship, architecture and carvings.
 During the ten day long Dassera festival, the palace is fully lit up with lights and is worth a look.
 Vrindavan Gardens, situated on the banks of Krishnarajasagar Dam, is another popular tourist spot and is famous for the lit up musical fountains.
 A temple dedicated to Goddess Chamundeshwari, the local deity of Mysore, is situated on the Chamundi hills and is popular as a religious centre.
 The other tourist attractions in Mysore are the Mysore Zoo, Tipu Sultan Palace, Lalit Mahal Palace, Railway Museum and St. Philomina’s Church.